 City officials estimate that the silt buildup will prevent access to the bay in about two years, Battenberg said.

-Some of the "liveaboard" residents already have
+Some of the "liveaboard" residents already have moved their boats from the marina; 27 remain, down from 45 earlier this year.

 A citizens advisory committee with more than 30 members has been meeting since 2008 with Cal-Coast and city staff members to come up with the design for the 50-acre project.
 San Leandro will retain ownership and lease the land to Cal-Coast.